A soggy floor or flooded basement is the last thing homeowners want to find.

 4. Your Pressure Release Valve Needs to Be Replaced

-The pressure release valve is the main culprit if your hot water heater is leaking from the top.
+The pressure release valve is the main culprit if your hot water heater tank is leaking from the top.

 The best way to make sure everything is safe is to immediately turn off your water heater and have us perform a professional inspection.